masumkhan081/masumkhan081/README.md

 - 👀 I’m a full stack developer (MERN)
 - 🌱 I’m a deep learning enthusiast.
 - 💞️ I’m looking for job and open to remote job
-- 📫 How to reach me: masumkhan081@gmail.com ,  https://www.facebook.com/fanofnietzsche
+- 📫 How to reach me: masumkhan081@gmail.com ,  FB:  https://www.facebook.com/fanofnietzsche

 <!---
 masumkhan081/masumkhan081 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.